GodotSteam/Skillet/readme.md

 Obviously, not all of Skillet's code is available yet.
 Scripts and scenes will be added when they are deemed "completed enough" for public use.

-[You can find it here, though the store page is not quite live yet.](https://store.steampowered.com/app/3013040/Skillet/)  The game will be released in December.
+[You can find the game on Steam here.](https://store.steampowered.com/app/3013040/Skillet/)  While not out yet, you can wishlist it now; it should be released sometime in mid-2025.

 ---